nikkvijay/TechService-Suite/README.md

 final String password = "yourEmailPassword";

 4.Contributing
-Contributions are welcome!
+//Contributions are welcome!
 Please fork this repository and submit pull requests with improvements or bug fixes.